 To make the garden and kitchen at the home of Jamie Thompson, a builder suffering from Motor Neurone Disease (MND) accessible so he could spend precious time with his family and young children.

-Band of Builders’ latest project is to help Jamie Thompson, a builder who was diagnosed with Motor Neurone Disease in October 2014, aged 45.
+Jamie Thompson is a builder who was diagnosed with Motor Neurone Disease in October 2014, aged 45.

 At the time Jamie was given just three years to live and has already surpassed doctors’ expectations, but he is currently wheelchair-bound and has limited use of his hands.